Start My Answer

 Mr. Bethune claimed that by lending to borrowers at interest rates higher than the usury caps in the borrowers' home states, the defendants broke state usury laws and state consumer protection laws.

 The court quickly dismissed the plaintiff's "perfunctory" argument that the arbitration agreement was inherently unconscionable.
-The plaintiff had 30 days to opt-out of the arbitration clause, and failed to do so.
+The plaintiff had 30 days to opt out of the arbitration clause and failed to do so.
 Therefore, the district court where the case was filed upheld the defendant's right to force the issue into arbitration.
-The stated arbitration clause required that the issue be arbitrated on an individual basis, protecting the lender from a class action suit.
+The stated arbitration clause required that the issue be arbitrated individually, protecting the lender from a class action suit.
 Lending Tree eventually agreed to pay a $2 million penalty to resolve the allegations.
 Both Lending Tree and WebBank made no admission of responsibility.

 How does WebBank Fingerhut work?